divyag10/weatherapi/src/README.md

 API endpoints:
 /weather/{city} - To view weather summar, outfit and activity recommendation /upload - To upload excel for outfit recommendation, this is used by DecisionTreeClassifier.
 Name of excel should be outfit_table.xlsx
-/add_activity - To add activities for activity recommendation /get_all_activity - To view all entries for activity recommendation
+/add_activity - To add activities for activity recommendation, can be accessed through http://localhost:8000/docs /get_all_activity - To view all entries for activity recommendation, can be accessed through http://localhost:8000/docs